 I’ll have another shot please!

 Of the few indoor activities to do in Moorea, one of the best has to be a visit to the local juice factory.
-Anyone who’s been to French Polynesia, knows that irresistible feeling of picking up a few cartons of exotic juices at the supermarket.
-The Moorea Juice Factory was set up in 1981 by local pineapple growers, to turn the delicious Queen Tahiti pineapples that grow here in abundance, to a national drink.
+Anyone who’s been to French Polynesia knows that irresistible feeling of picking up a few cartons of exotic juices at the supermarket.
+The Moorea Juice Factory was set up in 1981 by local pineapple growers, to turn the delicious Queen Tahiti pineapples that grow here in abundance, into a national drink.
 The factory has since expanded to produce juice from a variety of fruits and their combinations.
-How about some papaya passion fruit juice, or the super healthy multi fruit juice, infused with the famous Noni!
+How about some papaya passion fruit juice, or the super healthy multi-fruit juice, infused with the famous Noni!